iaman877/100DaysofCode/README.md

 ## Day 73 100DaysOfCode
 Solve some C++  problem on hackerRank http://hr.gs/70d7#programming
 ## Day 74 100DaysOfCode
-Solve some C++  problem on hackerRank https://www.hackerrank.com/bhardwajaman877
+Solve a problems on Dictionaries and Maps on @HackerRank.  https://www.hackerrank.com/bhardwajaman877